 Teachings

-Josh Taylor is taking on the primary teaching role for our Sunday gatherings at Bright City.
-Other gifted women and men are also part of our teaching team and will share at our gatherings.
+Josh Taylor is the Lead Pastor and primary teacher at Bright City.
+Other gifted men and women are also part of our teaching team.
 We hope these messages are hopeful and helpful for you in following Jesus in your everyday life.

 Listen to the podcast on Spotify or Apple Podcasts